appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 ### Build

-Appcircle’s workflow components are hosted on GitHub and they're `git` cloned while running pipeline.
+Appcircle’s workflow components are hosted on GitHub and they're `git` cloned while running the pipeline.

 - github.com/appcircleio/